Archives: From December 2013-

-The overtones of "countenancing" and "complicity" add a further dimension to what is going on here.
+"complicity" add a further dimension to what is going on here.
 It would be welcome to have a good selected edition of O'Siadhail's work.
 His Collected can be a bit much to wade through at times, but there is much fine work here.
 The book comes with a CD of the poet reading nearly 40 of his poems.

 Sean O'Brien's Collected Poems (Picador) weighs in at a bit less bulky 500 pages, consisting of nine collections plus an excerpt from his translation of Dante.
 Long identified with Newcastle, O'Brien is also a good practical critic.
 His Collected shows considerable range of themes and styles.
 His earlier books in particular demonstrate an energetic anapestic line: